sudhirkumarpandey/calculator/README.md

 # calculator
 hello human,
+sudhir here,
-sudhir here came up with scientific calculator.which will ease your calculation on single go.
+came up with calculator.which will ease your calculation on single go.